1. The Germans designed Verdun to be a battle of attrition.

 10. Verdun’s unidentified dead are housed in a battlefield ossuary.

-Despite the Germans’ plan to “bleed France white,” the Battle of Verdun resulted in roughly equal casualties including some 150,000 dead on each side.
+Despite the Germans’ plan to “bleed France white,” the Battle of Verdun resulted in roughly equal casualties for both sides.
+The German death toll was 143,000 (out of 337,000 total casualties) while the French lost 162,440 (out of 377,231).
 Since artillery blasts buried many of the fallen or rendered their remains unidentifiable, most of the recovered bodies have since been placed in the Douaumont Ossuary, a sobering memorial that contains the mixed bones of at least 130,000 French and German soldiers.